Konamiman/Nestor80/docs/RelocatableFileformat.md

 * 10: Divide.
 * 11: Module (remaining of integer division).

 Note that not all the existing operators are in the list (e.g. AND, OR... are missing).
-Trying to use an unsupported operator iin an expression with relocatable symbol references will result in an error at assembly time.
+Trying to use an unsupported operator in an expression with external symbol references will result in an error at assembly time.

 Here's an example of a complete link item representing the "Not" operator: